 Alethia leads BaseLaunch from within BaselArea.
 She is also the CEO and founder of Senes Science GmbH, whose mission is to develop medical technologies improving elderly quality of life.
 Previously, she was at Novartis as Global Head of the Search and Evaluation Business Development Activities for the Neuroscience Unit of Novartis Pharmaceuticals AG.
 She was also part of the Strategy Team of Novartis Pharmaceuticals, and previously had product development and business development roles in biotech and in investment management in private equity.
 Alethia has an MBA from Harvard Business School, and a Master’s and Bachelor’s degree in Chemical Engineering from the Massachusetts Institute of Technology.

 Stephan is Senior Manager Business Development for BaseLaunch.
 In addition, he has been working since 2013 as Senior Project Manager for BaselArea.swiss.
 For the predecessor organization, i-net innovation networks Switzerland, he set-up the Life Sciences practice and accompanied several biotech companies from their earliest steps to acquiring seed financing.
 He has also been heavily involved in establishing BaseLaunch.
 Previously, Stephan worked as a postdoc at Roche and in the Medical Affairs Department of Lipomed.
-Stephan performed his PhD studies at the Friedrich Miescher Institute (Novartis and University of Basel) and holds a Master´s and Bachelor´s degree in Biochemistry and Molecular Biology from ETH Zürich.
+Stephan performed his PhD studies at the Friedrich Miescher Institute (Novartis and University of Basel).
+Stephan holds a Master´s and Bachelor´s degree in Biochemistry and Molecular Biology from ETH Zürich.

 Besides heading the operations area of BaseLaunch, Cornelia is in charge of stakeholder management and serves as Executive Assistant to the Managing Director of BaselArea.swiss.
 She was previously employed at i-net innovation networks in the area of administration and as an assistant to the Management Board.
 Prior to those positions, she worked for The Little Gym Europe, FIPRA in Brussels and as a programmer, analyst and database administrator at Swisscom.